Geometric Ergodicity and Strong Error Estimates for Tamed Schemes of Super-linear SODEs: Geometric Ergodicity of Tamed Euler--Maruyama Schemes

-The following one-step Lyapunov estimate indicates that the original Lyapunov function $V: \rr^d \rightarrow [0,\infty)$ of Eq. \eqref{sde} defined by $V(x)=|x|^2$, $x \in \rr^d$, can be inherited by the TEM scheme \eqref{tem}, even though $V$ is not a Lyapunov function of the classical EM scheme as indicated in \cite{HJK11, MSH02}.
-We also note that the Lyapunov functions of implicit schemes, e.g., the stochastic theta scheme in \cite{LL24}, have a different form from a square function.
+The following one-step Lyapunov estimate indicates that the original Lyapunov function $V: \rr^d \rightarrow [0,\infty)$ of Eq. \eqref{sde} defined by $V(x)=|x|^2$, $x \in \rr^d$, can be inherited by the TEM scheme \eqref{tem}, even though $V$ is not a Lyapunov function of the classical EM scheme as indicated in \cite{HJK11,MSH02}.
+We also note that the Lyapunov functions of implicit schemes, e.g., the stochastic theta scheme in \cite{LL25}, take a form distinct from that of a square function.